Asymptotic spectral flow for Dirac operators of disjoint Dehn twists

 If we fix $r'=0$, these functions obey the following estimates: \begin{lem} There exists a constant $c>0$ which has the following significance:

 for all $r\geq c$.
-The functions $\Delta$ and $\tilde{\Delta}$ are defined by (\ref{eqn_S2S1_Delta_00}). \end{lem} \begin{proof} The proof for the first two inequalities is similar to the proof of theorem \ref{thm_sf_S1S2_00}.
-We briefly explain it for $\check{I}(0,r)$, and adopt the same notation in the proof of theorem \ref{thm_sf_S1S2_00}.
+The functions $\Delta$ and $\tilde{\Delta}$ are defined by (\ref{eqn_S2S1_Delta_00}). \end{lem} \begin{proof} The proof for the first two inequalities is similar to that of theorem \ref{thm_sf_S1S2_00}.
+We briefly explain it for $\check{I}(0,r)$, and use the same notation as that in the proof of theorem \ref{thm_sf_S1S2_00}.
 There exists a constant $c_1$ such that $\check{I}(0,r)$ is less than

 for all $r\geq c_1$.
-The first term can be computed in the same way.
-It is easy to see that the last term is less than $c_2 r$ for some constant $c_2$.
+The first term is given by the integral of $\Delta$.
+It is not hard to see that the third term is less than $c_2 r$ for some constant $c_2$.